UNINETTSigma2/documentation/software/application_guides/paraview_server.md

 ## Allocating resources for the project

+**NOTE**: If the command below does not provide you any output, try to download ParaView from the software website and loading it manually by following the steps on the downloaded version ({ref}`paraview-server-downloaded`).

 Run the following command: ```salloc --nodes=1 --ntasks-per-node=1 --cpus-per-task=1 --time=00:30:00 --qos=devel --account=nnxxxxk```

 If the command above doesn't work, take a look at this [documentation](https://documentation.sigma2.no/jobs/interactive_jobs.html#requesting-an-interactive-job).